 CHELTENHAM CLINIC OF ACUPUNCTURE AND CHIROPRACTIC:

-This notice explains why we collect your personal data, what we do with it, and also ensures we are working in accordance with the new EU General Data Protection Regulation (GDPR); terms from the regulation are indicated in bold.
+This notice is to explain why we collect your personal data, and what we do with it, and to ensure we are working in accordance with the new EU General Data Protection Regulation (GDPR); terms from the regulation are indicated in bold.

-When you supply your personal details to the clinic diary, to one of our practitioners, when we communicate by email or text, and when we take notes in the clinic, this information is stored and processed for four reasons in line with the GDPR requirements:
+When you supply your personal details to the clinic diary (or acuity scheduling), to one of our practitioners, when we communicate by email or text, and when we take notes in the clinic, this information is stored and processed for four reasons in line with the

 We have legal obligations (acupuncturists, osteopaths and chiropractors) to retain your records for 8 years after your most recent appointment (or after you have reached the age of 25, if this is longer), but after this period you can ask us to delete your records if you wish.
-Otherwise, we will retain your records in order that we can provide you with the best possible care should you wish to see us at some future date.
+Otherwise, we will retain your records in order that we can provide you with the best possible care should you wish to see us at some future date, or destroy your records (both electronic and paper notes).
+Paper notes are shredded using Printwaste, who work to the highest standards (https://www.printwaste.co.uk).
 Your clinical records are stored in individual paper files in a secure lockable cabinet in the clinic, or in the care of your practitioner.
-Your emails and telephone numbers are stored on devices (mobile phones, tablets) which are password protected and secure.
+Your emails and telephone numbers are stored on devices (acuity scheduling, mobile phones, tablets) which are password protected and secure.
 Some practitioners may store your records on devices or laptops, and again these will be password protected and secure.
+If you would like to know how any practitioner at the clinic stores your information, please contact either reception, or the practitioner, and we will be happy to inform you.
+You may choose to save your payment details on acuity scheduling, although this is not obligatory.

 The practitioner is the only person who has access to your records, texts and emails.
 We will never share your information with anyone who does not have a legal right of access without your written consent.
 In the case of referral to another practitioner this would only be done with your full knowledge and permission.
 Our reception staff may retrieve and store paper files for practitioners.